Datacamp442/UDACITY-Data-Scientist-Project-Airbnb-Seattle/README.md

 ## Acknowledgements
 I would like to thank Kaggle and Airbnb for providing the dataset, as well as Udacity for the support.

+Thanks also to https://www.cleanpng.com/ for providing the picture of the seattle skyline.

 ## References
 https://seaborn.pydata.org/generated/seaborn.FacetGrid.html